mueller-kai/mueller-kai.github.io/_pages/projects.md

 ## Teaching
 Furthermore, I am actively involved in academia, where I have the privilege of supervising students in a lecture dedicated to the use of AI in production systems.

+## Bantolo
+I currently develop a platform called [Bantolo](www.bantolo.com) where children who otherwise do not find interest in writing can interactively generate their own book using LLMs and Image Generation APIs from Open AI.